 - PIX (digital tools);

-- Elective modules: management, law, mathematics, physics, etc;
+- Choice of modules: management, law, mathematics, physics, etc;

 - Choosing a course.